fnhirwa/fnhirwa/README.md

 # Hi there 🥸

-*Thank you for landing to my account am a Biomedical equipment Technology Student.
+*Welcome to my account.
+I am a Machine Learning Enthusiast working hard to excel my skills.
 Passionately loving the technology especially the computer programming.*

 - 💪🏿 I’m currently working hard to get skills in Machine learning